Applied Mathematics (Bachelor's degree)

 - Research institutes model biological processes

 then often mathematicians are behind it.
 The Applied Mathematics programme with the Bachelor of Science (B.Sc.) degree from the Department of Mathematics and Natural Sciences provides a broad, practice-oriented university education for these and related fields of work.
-It offers opportunities for specialization in the areas of business mathematics and mathematics in technology and science and lays the foundation for the consecutive Master's programs in Applied Mathematics and Data Science.
+It offers focal points in the areas of business mathematics and technomathematics and lays the foundation for the consecutive Master's programs in Applied Mathematics and Data Science.
 You can find more detailed information on the program on the website of the Faculty of Mathematics and Natural Sciences.

-Graduates of the Applied Mathematics (B.Sc.) programme can work in many industries, e.g. industrial companies, banks, public services, insurance companies, research institutes, IT services or management consultancies.
+Graduates of the Applied Mathematics (B.Sc.) programme are employed in many industries, e.g. industrial companies, banks, public services, insurance companies, research institutes, IT services or management consultancies.

 Study modules in the form of lectures, exercises, internships and project work convey the qualifications and skills for these practical fields.
 The program also includes a practical work phase and offers the possibility of a stay abroad.
 For this purpose, the fifth semester is recommended as a window of mobility.
 A detailed presentation of the study contents can be found in the module manual (German).
 The bachelor's degree qualifies students for a profession and enables them to transfer to the consecutive master's programs in Applied Mathematics and Data Science or to master's programmes at other universities.
 The degree programme in Applied Mathematics (B.Sc.) is accredited within the framework of the system accreditation of the Darmstadt University of Applied Sciences according to the criteria of the Accreditation Council.